MishoK1997/leverx-front/README.md

 URL updates based on search input and preserves state on refresh.

-Invalid search input displays a friendly informative message.
+Invalid search input displays a users not found message, that is also rendered on the portal during invalid search.

 Clicking on a manager's name in a user's detail view opens that manager’s detailed information.